 6. Surveyor

-This is someone who examines the condition of properties.
-Your level of involvement with a surveyor may vary depending on how thoroughly you want the property examined.
+This is someone who examines the condition of properties on your behalf.
+Your level of involvement with a surveyor will vary depending on how thoroughly you want the property examined.

 All mortgage lenders ask their own surveyor to look at the property- LOOK being the key word.
 ‘Looking’ can literally mean driving by the house to check its there.
 If you require a mortgage then you have to have this done- this is called a valuation.
-The valuation is mainly in the interest of the mortgage lender; in case you can’t make your mortgage payments and they repossess the house then need to know that the property can be sold for at least your mortgage value.
+The valuation is mainly in the interest of the mortgage lender.
+If you can’t make your mortgage payments and they repossess the house, they need to know that the property can be sold for at least your mortgage value.

 In addition, you can pay to have a more thorough report which is more in your interest.
 You can stick with the mortgage lenders surveyor to do this or hire someone else to produce the report for you.
-We chose to hire someone.
-Our survey highlighted plenty of problems, so having a good surveyor was so important for us.
-Your surveyor will probably know the property better than you and help you with your decision about whether to go ahead with the sale.
+Your surveyor will probably know the property better than you and help you with your decision about whether to go ahead with the purchase.

 7. Conveyancer/Solicitor